Animal License Renewals are due September 30th.

 Your original application, along with payment, must be accompanied by a copy of the current anti-rabies certificate and certificate of sterility, if applicable (send copies only).

-The annual license fee for un-sterilized dogs is $50.00 and for sterilized dogs (spayed/neutered) is $20.00.
+The annual license fee for intact animals is $52.00 and for sterilized dogs (spayed/neutered) is $20.00.
 If you have spayed or neutered your dog, please supply a copy of the Certificate of Sterility with your application in order to receive the discount.

 The dog licensing period is from September 1st through August 31st and licensing fees for new dogs are prorated quarterly.
 Please contact the Finance Department at (310) 802-5559 for the correct amount due and to address any other questions, prior to mailing in your application.